chris0517/DebateAI/README.md

 git push origin your-branch-name
 ```

 For this project, you will be required to develop a full-stack React/NodeJS application with a MySQL database.
-To develop the MySQL database, follow the same process as in MSci 245:
+To develop the MySQL database:

 1. Open MySQL Workbench on your local machine and connect to
 <!--